For Students

 When matching you with a mentor we will take into consideration:

-• Whether your preferences match with registered mentors
+• Whether your preferences match with available mentors

 • Your motivations for participating in the program